diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/01-Value vs Reference and Mutable Data Types.md

   // Why did this happen ?

 // Explanation:
+  // the catch here is that function creates it's own variable `student`, so when we //asssign it the new object, we assign the reference to another object.

   // On line 2 student points to the object passed as an argument, and we change it's age property to 21
 // On the line 3 (//), JS reassigns a new object to the argument variable `student`, and it now points to the object in memory { name: 'John', age: 50 }

   ```